tvanyo/obsPPTXwithPython/README.md

 * Looked at the keyboard package, but needs root and I wanted to avoid that
 * Looked at curses, which might be better

+## One Trick Pony Scripts

+I have split obsPPTX.py into three scripts, obsPPTXStart, obsPPTXAdvance, and obsPPTXRetreat, which only do one thing each.
+This should allow the script to be run from a hotkey launcher such as Keysmith, Keyboard Maestro, Alfred, etc. The benefit of this is that pygame is no longer needed.
+The websocket connection is opened and closed with every run, but this seems fairly quick.

+## Requirements
+These scripts were developed with python 3.7.3.
+The only other requirement to install is obs-websocket-py, via `pip install obs-websocket-py`

 ## Other References
 * [PowerPoint Applescript Reference][2]